unimaru6/StateKeeper/README.md

-This mod keeps particular state even if you log-out from the game.
+This mod keeps specific states even after logging out from the game.

 ## states that this mod keeps:
 - togglesprint